SnoopJ/micropython/ports/wasi/README.md

 Building
 --------

+Before building, copy [`wasmenv.mk.example`](wasmenv.mk.example) to `wasmenv.mk`
-Before building, edit the paths in [`wasmenv.mk`](wasmenv.mk) to locate the dependencies listed above.
+and edit the paths therein to locate the dependencies listed above.

 ### WASM only